-Idap-dashboard - Displays charts for Identity Data Store, Identity Proxy, and Identity Data Sync servers configured with the monitored-servers command.
+Idap-dashboard - Displays charts for Data Store, Proxy, and Data Sync servers configured with the monitored-servers command.
 Charts are also displayed for the Metrics Engine server.
-This dashboard is viewed from a browser at :<port>/view/ldap-dashboard">http://smetrics-host>:<port>/view/ldap-dashboard, and is easily customized.
+This dashboard is viewed from a browser at http://<metricshost>:<port>/view/ldap-dashboard, and is easily customized.
 See Customize the LDAP Dashboard.
 The charts can display information by: